 National Study of Health and Wellbeing (or Adult Psychiatric Morbidity Survey): Survey of Mental Health and Wellbeing in England

-The National Study of Health and Wellbeing (also known as the Adult Psychiatric Morbidity Survey (APMS)) runs every seven years and provides data on the prevalence of both treated and untreated psychiatric disorders in the English adult population (aged 16 and over).
+This study, also known as the Adult Psychiatric Morbidity Survey (APMS), runs every 7 years and provides data on the prevalence of both treated and untreated psychiatric disorders in the English adult population (aged 16 and over).
 Since 1993, it has been finding out how the everyday stresses, strains and joys affect the health of people living in England.

-What About YOUth?
-2014 (WAY 2014) is a newly-established survey designed to collect robust local authority (LA) level data on a range of health behaviours amongst 15 year-olds.
+What about YOUth?
+2014 (WAY 2014) was a newly-established survey designed to collect local authority (LA) level data on a range of health behaviours amongst 15 year-olds.

-Data has been collected on topics including, smoking, general health, diet, use of free time, physical activity, drinking, emotional wellbeing, drugs and bullying.
-This is ground-breaking for LAs as new data will become available to better inform local policy making.
+Data was collected on topics including, smoking, general health, diet, use of free time, physical activity, drinking, emotional wellbeing, drugs and bullying.

 Infant Feeding Survey

-The Infant Feeding Survey (IFS) has been conducted every five years since 1975 and was last carried out in 2010 by IFF Research with Professor Mary Renfrew of the University of Dundee on behalf of NHS Digital.
-It investigates variations in feeding practices among different socio-demographic groups and establishes the age at which solid foods are introduced and examines practices associated with introducing solid foods for infants up to 9 months old.
+The Infant Feeding Survey (IFS) was conducted every 5 years between 1975 and when the last edition was released in 2010.
+It investigated variations in feeding practices among different socio-demographic groups and establishes the age at which solid foods are introduced.
+It also examines practices associated with introducing solid foods for infants up to 9 months old.